Student Handbook

 1. Parents will be informed of discipline placement;

-2. Students in EL5/ISS will be under the supervision of certified staff members;
+2. Students in SL/SS/EL5/ISS will be under the supervision of certified staff members;

 3. Discipline Principals will determine the time frame for completion.

-The following is an example list of possible offenses resulting in EL5/ISS:
+The following is an example list of possible offenses resulting in SL/SS/EL5/ISS:

 Class Disturbance Hall Pass Violations